 Entries must be received by 5pm on Tuesday 4th July.
 Make sure you read and agree to the terms and conditions, listed on the entry form, before submitting.

 TERMS AND CONDITIONS

 Meet the Panel

-Stuart Green is Babylon Gallery’s exhibition installer, and an artist and tutor with over fifty years of experience in art education.
+Stuart Green is Babylon Gallery’s exhibition installer, board member, and an artist and tutor with over fifty years of experience in art education.